onecommons/unfurl/README.md

 3. Instantiate your blueprint

 Unfurl instantiates your blueprint by building a deployment plan using implementations appropriate for the environment you are deploying into.
 For predefined types you can use our [Unfurl Cloud Standard library](https://unfurl.cloud/onecommons/std) for common cloud providers, kubernetes, and self-hosted instances.
-Or if you need to define your own implementations, its easy use the tools you already use and encapsulate the scripts you already have.
-Operations that invoke Terraform, Ansible, or other command-line tools.
+Or your can easily use your own implementations -- Unfurl integrates with tools like Terraform, Ansible, and Helm or you can encapsulate the scripts you already have.
-Unfurl will generate a plan and render (e.g Terraform modules or ansible playbooks) that you can review or even create a pull request.

 4. Deploy and manage.